MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/docs-conceptual/sharepoint-online/connect-sharepoint-online.md

 You are now ready to use SharePoint Online commands.

 > [!NOTE]
 > There is a known issue between the SharePoint Online Management Shell module and SharePoint Client Components SDK where the module will fail to load if both are installed on the same computer.
-If you encounter this issue, uninstall the SharePoint Client Components SDK.
+If you encounter this issue, and you are not trying to use the SharePoint Online Management Shell module in a SharePoint Server, uninstall the SharePoint Client Components SDK.